The '120 Minus You Rule' of Retirement

 That can be especially problematic for retirement.
 A T. Rowe Price survey found that people with a formal retirement plan — one that accounts for their income goals, investment strategy and tax considerations — felt far more confident about their future than those without one.

-The "120 minus you rule" for retirement
+The '120 minus you rule' for retirement

-So, is there a better way to build your retirement portfolio?
+Is there a better way to build your retirement portfolio?

 Professionals say yes.
 It starts by factoring in not just your age, but you.
 Specifically, the parts of you that might lead to poor financial decisions, like emotional reactions, overconfidence and risk aversion.

-Therefore, consider it the “120 minus you rule for retirement.”
+Consider it the “120 minus you rule for retirement.”

-Why the "120 minus your age rule" falls short
+Why the '120 minus your age rule' falls short

 To understand why personalization matters, consider how generalizations often fall short when applied to your finances.
 The "120 minus your age rule," for instance, doesn’t account for current market conditions, your income needs or how you actually respond to risk.